Cutie-Club/cutiebot/README.md

 Once finished, run `cd cutiebot`, followed by `npm install`.

 To start the bot, run `node index.js`.
-If you are testing, use [nodemon](https://nodemon.io/) to streamline development.
+Optionally, run `npm run dev:start` to run the bot under `nodemon` for development.

 ## Inviting to a Server

 To add the bot to a server, generate an OAuth2 invite URL on your application's OAuth2 page, on the Discord Developer Portal.

-You can select as many permissions as you requre for testing, but the following permissions are given for the production bot;
+You can select as many permissions as you require for testing, but the following permissions are given for the production bot;

 Manage Roles
 Kick Members